What the Faroes Are Really Like: A Local's Honest Take on the Islands

 Mulafossur is stunning — a 30-meter waterfall plunging directly into the Atlantic above the village of Gasadalur on Vagar island.
 But it's a 10-minute walk from a car park.
 Everyone goes.
 The photos all look the same.

 The hike to Sorvagsvatn — the lake that appears to hover above the sea — is far more rewarding.
 Seven kilometers round trip, 2-3 hours, with the Bosdalafossur waterfall viewpoint at the end.
 Entry fee is 200 DKK (~$29), payable at visitvagar.fo.
-Bring waterproof boots because the trail is boggy even in summer.
+Bring waterproof boots, because the trail is boggy even in summer.

 They skip Torshavn

 Torshavn is tiny (22,000 people).
 But Tinganes — the red-and-black tarred wooden houses on the parliament peninsula — is genuinely atmospheric.
 The Nordic House cultural center is free.
-And if you can get a reservation at KOKS (2 Michelin stars, tasting menu around 2,200 DKK), it's one of the most unique fine dining experiences in Europe.
+And if you can land a reservation at KOKS (2 Michelin stars, tasting menu around 2,200 DKK), it's one of the most singular fine dining experiences in Europe.
 Fermented lamb, dried fish, sea urchin from the harbour — everything is local, foraged, or fermented.

 The Puffin Question